Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Conclusion

 \section{Conclusion}

-In this paper, we propose Linkbait to actively mitigate LFA by providing a fake linkmap to the adversary.
-To the best of our knowledge, we are the first to early mitigate LFA before congestion happens, which is total different from existing works that mitigate LFA after the links are comprised by adversaries.
+In this paper, we propose Linkbait to actively mitigate LFA for IoT by providing a fake linkmap to the adversary.
+To our knowledge, we are the first to early mitigate LFA before congestion happens, which is totally different from existing works that mitigate LFA after the links are comprised by adversaries.
 The core of Linkbait is link obfuscation that selectively reroutes probing flows to hide target links from adversaries and mislead them to consider bait links as target links.
-Furthermore, we extract unique traffic features from both the linkmap construction phase and the flooding phase, and leverage SVM to accurately distinguish bots from legitimate hosts.
+Furthermore, we extract unique traffic features from both the linkmap construction phase and the flooding phase, and leverage SVM to accurately distinguish compromised devices from legitimate IoT devices.
 The experiments with real-world testbed and large-scale simulations demonstrate the feasibility and effectiveness of Linkbait.
-The experimental results show that Linkbait introduces a very small rerouting latency and achieves a high bot detection rate while maintaining a low false positive rate.
+The experimental results show that Linkbait introduces a very small rerouting latency and achieves a high compromised devices detection rate while maintaining a low false positive rate.